beehive-lab/mambo/docs/tutorials/hipeac2025/exercise4/README.md

 ### Tasks

-- [ ] Write a C function that prints current operands of the instruction.
+- [ ] Write a C function that prints current operands of the instruction, by implementing the `foo` function described.

 ## Step 4: Emitting Function Calls